qine/jekyll-now/_posts/2016-10-23-binary-serialization.md

 layout: post
 title: Binary serialization - how not to lose backward compatibility
 ---

-###How to get more control over the serialization process and what for.###
+### How to get more control over the serialization process and what for ###

 This small example shows how you can lose backward compatibility in your programs, if you do not take care in advance about this.
-And ways to get more control of serialization process.
+And ways to get more control of serialization process

 At first, we will write an example of the first version of the program:

 Version 1

 ```csharp
 [Serializable]
 class Data